Medically reviewed by Leonard N. Zinman, MD, FACS, FRCS

 I have researched 23 penile traction devices (commonly called penis extenders).

-They can be worn comfortably and unnoticed under most clothing.
+These light weight devices can be worn comfortably and unnoticed under most clothing.

 Since the only way to actually extend you penis is through penis traction (the only safe way), these devices are usually sold as penis extenders.